bob6292/gitskills/readme.txt

-Creating a n branch is quick
+Creating a new branch is quick and vary easy